 In order to enter the Statue of Liberty, you’ll have to check in with a National Park ranger before entering the second security screening.
 He or she will compare your tickets with your IDs and, if you have a Crown Reserve ticket, should give you the wristband you’ll need to get past the pedestal.

-However, our ranger never gave us the wristbands we didn’t know we even needed.
-This could have been very bad and time-consuming for us (read: exiting the park completely, waiting in line to reenter and having to go through security screening again).
+However, our ranger never gave us the wristbands we didn’t know we needed.
+This could’ve been very bad and time-consuming for us (read: exiting the park completely, waiting in line to reenter and having to go through security screening again).

-Instead, after much convincing we’re actually supposed to be there, this resulted in the four of us being personally escorted to the crown.
-The Statue of Liberty staff is nothing if not accommodating but had this been a busier day there’s no way this would have happened.
+Instead, after much convincing that we were actually supposed to be there, this resulted in the four of us being personally escorted to the crown.
+The Statue of Liberty staff is nothing if not accommodating but had this been a busier day there’s no way this would’ve happened.

 If you have Statue of Liberty crown tickets, make sure the park ranger at the desk inside the Liberty Island security tent next to the gift shop gives. you. a. wristband.